This spot has been added by

 Other contributors You can help us keep this page up-to-date by uploading your pictures to the photo gallery, or by sending us your comments via the contact form

 If we had to pick the most beautiful spot for snorkeling around Sydney, Shelly Beach would probably be our first choice!
-A small sheltered bay protected for more than 15 years, with renowned species to encounter such as the Eastern blue groper or the Port Jackson shark… the perfect setting for snorkeling!
+A small sheltered bay protected for more than 20 years by the Cabbage Tree Bay Aquatic Reserve, with renowned species to encounter such as the Eastern blue groper, the Dusky flathead, or the Port Jackson shark… a top snorkeling location!

 How to get to Shelly Beach snorkeling spot?

 Shelly Beach is easily reached by foot from Manly, Sydney’s famous seaside resort.
-At the southern tip of Manly Beach, there is a small, well-sculpted path along the seashore that leads you to Shelly Beach on foot (10 minutes).
+At the southern tip of Manly Beach, there is a small path along the seashore, the Marine Parade, that leads you to Shelly Beach on foot (10 minutes).
+If you come by car, there’s a parking lot in the back of the beach.

 Shelly Beach snorkeling tips and recommendations

 You can explore the whole small bay, which is well protected in the north (to your right when you are on the beach, facing the sea) by a “barrier” of rocks.
-The seabed starts off as completely sandy from the beach (↕2-5ft/0.5-1.5m), and then begins to change to algae meadows, sand, and rocks (↕5-10ft/1.5-3m).
+The seabed starts as completely sandy from the beach (↕2-5 feet/0.5-1.5 meters) and then begins to change to seagrass meadows, rocks covered with kelp, and sandy areas (↕5-10 feet/1.5-3 meters).

-When you reach the center of the bay, you will find deeper areas (↕12-15ft/4-5m).
-When the sea is calm, it is possible to do a snorkeling trip between Shelly Beach and Manly Beach, along its rocky coast (about 800m).
+When you reach the center of the bay, you will find deeper areas (↕12-15 feet/4-5 meters).
+When the sea is calm, it is possible to snorkel all the way from/to Shelly Beach and Manly Beach, following the rocky coast (about 800 meters).

 Snorkeling with blue groper at Shelly Beach